 (4) a ten-year facility plan approved by the commissioner.

-Four districts have been granted program eligibility through special laws that have been enacted.
+Four districts were granted program eligibility through special laws.

 In addition to the eligibility factors listed above, the 2003 Legislature required any health and safety project with a cost exceeding \$500,000 to be funded through alternative facilities bonds.